 It is important to recognize that most problems or issues are not resolved in a single conversation.
-Instead it usually takes a long series of conversations with reflective listening and empathy to accumulate the understanding and build up the trust needed to solve problems.
+Instead, it usually takes a long series of conversations with reflective listening and empathy to accumulate the understanding and build up the trust needed to solve problems.
 Also, behavioral change usually takes time and occurs gradually.
-(Think about your own efforts to increase exercise, improve your diet, stop smoking, etc.) Before a person makes a significant change, there usually is a substantial period when her thinking is changing as she becomes more open to the possibility of change and begins to think about how she might change.
+(Think about your own efforts to increase exercise, improve your diet, stop smoking, etc.) Before a person makes a significant change, there usually is a substantial period when his thinking is changing as he becomes more open to the possibility of change and begins to think about how he might change.
 Even after behavior begins to change, there will probably be relapses.

 LEAP is an effective method for communicating and collaborating with a mentally ill loved one to solve problems.
-LEAP includes the following sequence:
+LEAP includes the following steps:

 Listen: Listen to try to understand what the person is telling you about himself and his experiences.
 Reflect back what you have heard, without your opinions and ideas.

-Empathize: Empathize with how the person feels about her experiences and symptoms (without necessarily agreeing with her view of reality; e.g. “That sounds scary.
+Empathize: Empathize with how the person feels about his experiences and symptoms (without necessarily agreeing with his view of reality; e.g. “That sounds scary.
 Do you feel frightened?”).